HarshGujalwar/Digital_Design_Repository/README.md

 stage 1 decode(in this case just input latching) and stage 2 decode and compute .
 resuing the RCA and barrel shifter previously implemented. making top level testbench to check the functionality
+DAY 6
+ALU stages 3 and 4 i.e flag generator and output stage
+tb for all modules